CReynoldson/whats-the-weather/README.md

 I believe having a searchable dropdown selector would be an overall better user experience, and it would also help with data integrity issues inherint in the API filter.

 For example, what happens when a user searches the API with just "Portland"?
-As it is currently, they get weather for both Portland Maine, and Portland Oregon?
-But which one did they want and how are they able to specify that more clearly?
+As it is currently, they get weather for both Portland Maine, and Portland Oregon.
+But which one did they want and how are they able to specify that more clearly without the ability to add additional filters?
 I think as a user I would prefer just the city I asked for, and not also one across the country that happens to have the same name.
 A drop down would help me avoid that.
 It would also help minimize user typos by prompting city options, rather than the user having to spell a city properly.

 Results from the API included all 3 temperature units (see Assumptions for more detail), and I would have had the weather details displayed in a box under the city drop down, with tabs to toggle between the different unit views.
 Clicking a tab would re-render the box with that unit's temperature data.